brimdata/super/book/src/super-sql/functions/strings/trim.md

 ### Description

-The `trim` function converts stips all leading and trailing whitespace from string argument `s` and returns the result.
+The `trim` function strips all leading and trailing whitespace from string argument `s` and returns the result.

 ### Examples